AJAX, events, WebSockets

 Create a POST handler for

-.
-You can remove an element from an object by usingdelete connected_users[...]
+/disconnect/:user.
+When a request is received, the corresponding user is removed fromconnected_users.
+You can remove an element from an object by usingdelete connected_users[...] -

 On the client side, listen for the